 What about SmartLipo and Lipodissolve?

 Smart Lipo claims to remove fat by dissolving it with a laser.
-Like all new things, there is a lot of media and publicity, but there aren’t any rigorous scientific studies that show that it’s better or safer than any other liposuction in Florida.
+Like all new things, there is a lot of media and publicity, but there aren’t any rigorous scientific studies that show that it’s better or safer than any other approach to liposuction.
 In fact, smart lipo in West Palm Beach should be a last option.

-Most of the physicians doing SmartLipo are not Plastic Surgeons but a mix of Family Physicians, Gynecologist, or Internal Medicine doctors, many of whom have received only a few days of training at a weekend course.
-Because Dr. Dana doesn’t believe this is any better than regular liposuction in Florida, she doesn't offer it to patients.
+Most of the individuals offering alternate approaches to liposuction are not Plastic Surgeons but a mix of Family Physicians, Gynecologist, or Internal Medicine doctors, many of whom have received only a few days of training at a weekend course.

 Lipodissolve uses a chemical to dissolve fat.
 This process is not approved by the FDA, and since it only works on about a quarter size area, it requires hundreds of injections to introduce the chemical to all the areas being treated.
 There is a good chance that the fat will dissolve unevenly or not work at all, so Dr. Dana doesn’t offer Lipodissolve.
 It should also be toward the last of your Palm Beach liposuction options